agoga/H-diffusion-model/README.md

 ## Caching

 Results are stored as compressed NPZ files in `sim_data/` (or any `cache_dir` you pass to `Simulation`).
-Each file is keyed by the SHA-256 hex digest of a canonical JSON spec that covers structure, schedule, sampling, solver tolerances, and initial conditions.
+Each file is keyed by the SHA-256 hex digest of a JSON spec that covers structure, schedule, sampling, solver tolerances, and initial conditions.
 Any change to those inputs produces a new key and a new file.